 David Anderson, actor, director, playwright and poet, was born in Beloit, Wisconsin, USA.
 In 1991 he received a Bachelor's degree in writing from Lakeland College.
 He taught English in Weimar, Germany, for three years before completing a post-graduate degree in Waldorf Education at Emerson College, Forest Row, England.

-He studied Speech and Drama at Threshold Theater in Christchurch, New Zealand, and has performed throughout North America, Europe, Australia, and New Zealand.
+He studied Speech and Drama at Threshold Theater in Christchurch, New Zealand, and has performed throughout North America, Europe, Australia, New Zealand and Asia.
 An adaptation for the stage of his 45-part poem "Walking the dog" led to the founding of Walking the dog Theater in 1997.

 In 2001 David Anderson and John McManus inaugurated Shakespeare Alive!, a yearlong course for youth in the art of acting.
 The college-accredited